Jackiecrazy/WarDance/README.txt

 - Sprint-sneaking will perform a slide forward with the same effect as dodge.
 Spells and skills: hit stuff so you can hit harder!
 - Skills must be first set in the skill screen, then brought up in combat mode with the F key as a radial menu.
 Half the screen (4 slots) is available for each hand to add skills, and two-handing gives 8 skill slots.
 Combined with 4 spell slots that don’t require weapons, you can have 12 skills equipped at any given time.
-- Skills are split into categories depending on their resource consumption for recharge (e.g. qi, spirit, time, normal attacks, distance moved, etc).
+- Skills are split into categories depending on their resource consumption for recharge (e.g. might, spirit, time, normal attacks, distance moved, etc).
 All skills of the same category have their “timers” set to half upon casting one so you can’t continuously chain moves of the same category.
 - Skills can be augmented by items/runes that add or modify behavior, see example.
 - Instant casts are usually things that act with yourself as center, and are cast just by moving the mouse over the pie slice in the selection.
 Failure to use effects of a bolstering skill will refund half charge rounded up, without resetting others.
 These three are chosen to be packaged into the base API due to their general applicability: